arnaldobadin/order-manager/README.md

 Obs:
 	- Quota is the relative shipping rate;
-	- Both order and item can are updating on duplicate.
-Order is changing values and item beside changing value is increasing amount too;
+	- Both order and item are updating on duplicate.
+Order is changing values and item, beside changing values, is increasing amount too;

 ### Entries: